 The Ambleside Inn was no exception to this and it far surpassed my expectations too!

-Here is my full review with all the exciting reasons why you should stay here in the Lake District.
+Here is my full review of all the exciting reasons why you should stay here in the Lake District.

 Why stay in Ambleside?

 Although Ambleside is one of the busier towns in the Lake District, it hasn’t lost any of its idyllic charm.
 Every corner you turn is as pretty as a postcard!

 As well as being packed full of quaint historic buildings and museums, it also has a lot of modern infrastructure and comforts.

 Independent cafés, high street shops, supermarkets, and plenty of cosy bars and restaurants make this a great base to explore from.